Bashir May Be Out, But Sudanese Protesters With 'Eye On The Prize' Won't Budge

 But in separate statements, Saudi Arabia and the United Arab Emirates expressed support for the military council.

-As for al-Bashir, he reportedly remains under house arrest.
+As for Bashir, he reportedly remains under house arrest.
 The 75-year-old is facing international charges for war crimes in connection with genocide committed in Darfur.

 Troika Statement— US Embassy Khartoum (@USEmbassyKRT) April 14, 2019